On this page:

 If you have lodged a Birth Registration Statement for a birth that occurred on or after 4 May 2016 and wish to amend it with information about assisted reproductive technology, please complete an

 Application to Correct an Entry.

 All births are registered according to two sources of information; the

-Birth Registration Statement (BRS) usually supplied by the parents, and a
+Birth Registration Statement usually supplied by the parents, and a

 notification provided by:

-Every birth must be confirmed by a notification, as shown in the requirements below.
+Every birth must be confirmed, as shown below.